A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Computational Results

 Before presenting the computational results in detail, we first summarize the main findings.
 Overall, the NN policy performs strongly and often surpasses the benchmarks by a significant margin. {Across the 36 high-dimensional test problems (27 in dimension twelve and 9 in dimension fifty), it matches or beats the best benchmark, and does so by a clear margin in most medium- to high-variability cases.} In all seven two-dimensional test problems, the performance gap between the NN policy and the MDP solution is within $1\%$, and the NN policy structure closely aligns with that of the MDP, suggesting that the NN policy learns the optimal policy in low dimensions.
 We now proceed to the detailed results. }

-{\paragraph{Results in dimension 12.} Tables~\ref{table:12dlow}, \ref{table:12dmed}, and \ref{table:12dhigh} report computational results in the low, medium, and high variability settings, respectively, for the main 12-dimensional test problems.
-Each table reports the simulated performances of our NN policy, together with relative gaps between the various benchmark policies and our policy. {The performance of the NN policy is estimated by averaging over 10 sample paths in the low- and medium-variability cases, and over 100 sample paths in the high-variability cases.} The standard errors are shown as percentages of the estimated averages.
+\paragraph{Results in dimension 12.} Tables~\ref{table:12dlow}, \ref{table:12dmed}, and \ref{table:12dhigh} report computational results in the low, medium, and high variability settings, respectively, for the main 12-dimensional test problems.
+Each table reports the simulated performances of our NN policy, together with relative gaps between the various benchmark policies and our policy. {The performance of the NN policy is estimated by averaging over {100 sample paths.} The standard errors are shown as percentages of the estimated averages.
 Reported standard errors are small ($<1\%$), indicating statistically reliable estimates. }

-{For the nine test problems with low variability in Table \ref{table:12dlow}, our NN policy performs on par with the best benchmark policy, which turns out to be the $(Q,S)$ policy in all cases.
-The NN policy outperforms the can-order policy by a significant margin in most cases, but the performance gap shrinks as the backlog penalty increases.
+{For the nine test problems with low variability in Table \ref{table:12dlow}, our NN policy performs on par with the best benchmark policy, {which turn out to be $(Q,S)$ and $(R,Q,S)$ in all cases (these two policies in fact attain identical costs to within simulation error across all instances in our study).
+In each case, the optimal $R$ is large enough that orders are nearly always triggered by the $Q$ threshold rather than by the periodic review, so $(R,Q,S)$ effectively reduces to $(Q,S)$.
+The same is true for all subsequent test problems as well.
+Thus, in the discussions that follow, we do not discuss $(R,Q,S)$ explicitly.} The NN policy outperforms the can-order policy by a significant margin in most cases, but the performance gap shrinks as the backlog penalty increases.
 Intuitively, the shrinking performance gaps can be explained by the can-order policy's tendency to order more proactively than other benchmark policies, suggesting that it is better at avoiding states with large backlogs and performs better as the backlog penalty increases.
 The NN policy also significantly outperforms the independent $(s,S)$ policy.
 This is expected, as the independent $(s,S)$ policy does not exploit cost-saving opportunities of joint replenishment and instead triggers an order each time an item reaches its reorder point individually. }